TechGrounds-Cloud8/cloud8-Killian97/Assignment Answers/assignments answers w6/AWS-14/AWS-14.6.md

 You can grant other people permission to administer and use resources in your AWS account without having to share your password or access key.

 ***Granular permissions:***
 You can grant different permissions to different people for different resources.
-For example, you might allow some users complete access to Amazon Elastic Compute Cloud (Amazon EC2), Amazon Simple Storage Service (Amazon S3), Amazon DynamoDB, Amazon Redshift, and other AWS services.
+For example, you might allow some users complete access to Amazon EC2, Amazon S3, Amazon DynamoDB, Amazon Redshift, and other AWS services.
 For other users, you can allow read-only access to just some S3 buckets, or permission to administer just some EC2 instances, or to access your billing information but nothing else.

 ***Secure access to AWS resources for applications that run on Amazon EC2:***
 You can use IAM features to securely provide credentials for applications that run on EC2 instances.
 These credentials provide permissions for your application to access other AWS resources.
 Examples include S3 buckets and DynamoDB tables.